mass2010chromium/MIPS-helpers/README.md

 ## .alias
   Alias a register.
 See demo images.

+## .stacksave
+  Saves certain registers to the stack, and then resets them when tearing the stack down.
+(Use for S registers) Example usage: .stacksave $s0 $s1

 ## .stackalloc
   Sets up and tears down a stack frame with aliased stack variables of specified sizes.